Involutive bordered Floer homology: Involutive Floer homology as morphism spaces

 where the first arrow does not change the diagrams at the end and the second arrow consists of bordered Heegaard moves changing the diagrams on the two sides of the big union sign.
 There are two associated maps on $\CFa$.
 By the pairing theorem for triangles, the first map is induced by a map

 By uniqueness, this map is the map $\Omega$ of Corollary~\ref{cor:our-Yoneda}.
 It follows from the definition of $\Omega$ and the pairing theorem that the induced map

 sends $f$ to $\Id\DT f$.
-Similarly, by the pairing theorem for triangles, the second map is induced by an equivalence on each side of the large union sign $\bigcup$, and thus agrees with the map $\Psi$. \end{proof}
+Similarly, by the pairing theorem for triangles, the second map is induced by an equivalence on each of the parenthesized pieces, and thus agrees with the map $\Psi$. \end{proof}

 The mapping class group action admits a similar description: the action of $\chi$ is given by

 where the first map sends a morphism $f$ to $\Id\DT f$ and the second sends $g$ to $\Theta_1\circ g\circ\Theta_0^{-1}$.
 We can rewrite this using $\CFDDa(\chi)$ instead of $\CFDAa(\chi)$ as